jialols/Ontario-Economic-Resilience/README.md

 ## ٩(ˊᗜˋ*)و ♡
 ## Project Overview
 This project analyzes the long-term stability of the Ontario labour market using Statistics Canada datasets.
-It introduces the **Labour Stability Index (LSI)**—a custom metric designed to measure regional economic health by evaluating how employment levels and labour force participation interact during economic shocks.
+It introduces the **Labour Stability Index (LSI)**, which is a custom metric designed to measure regional economic health by evaluating how employment levels and labour force participation interact during economic shocks.

 By integrating **Python** for data engineering, **SQL** for relational modelling, and **Java** for logic processing, this repository demonstrates a full-stack approach to data analysis.